Jaipur, Rajasthan, India

 Samode Haveli offers 39 rooms and suites.
 In keeping with the charming and unique style of the hotel, each room is slightly different in style.
 The Sheesh Mahal (palace of mirrors) suite has a gorgeous interior with its curved arches, florid hand-painted murals and glistening mirror work which reflect incoming sunlight creating an astonishing effect.

 Children are welcome to come and stay at Samode Haveli.
-However, there are no specific facilities available for them at the hotel except for babysitting, which can be organized upon request.
+However, there are no specific facilities available for them at the hotel except for babysitting, which can be organised upon request.

 Facilities at the hotel include a swimming pool, gym, massage room and steam room.

-The historic city of Jaipur offers visitors some fantastic shopping with its many bustling bazaars filled with traditional arts and crafts, jewelry, fabrics, miniature paintings and furniture.
-The hotel will be happy to arrange customized sightseeing trips and tours in and around the city to explore palaces, temples and other stunning architectural gems of a bygone era.
+The historic city of Jaipur offers visitors some fantastic shopping with its many bustling bazaars filled with traditional arts and crafts, jewellery, fabrics, miniature paintings and furniture.
+The hotel will be happy to arrange tailor-made sightseeing trips and tours in and around the city to explore palaces, temples and other stunning architectural gems of a bygone era.

 Charlotte Winter (Staff)